 /r/Drumkits

-There is a couple of things for me to forewarn you about though.
-Firstly, this subreddit is largely populated by hip-hop and trap style drum kits.
-This doesn’t mean to say that there aren’t drum samples suited to other genres as there definitely is.
-It’s just that you might have to do some serious sifting and make expert use of the search bar to find more specific samples.
-The other thing I should mention here is that the subreddit has become a popular place to re-post sample packs that you’d normally have to pay for.
-If you’re not one for pirating then there’s going to be some stuff you won’t want to download.
-However, there are lots of users make sample packs that get uploaded regularly including some really interesting and unique samples.
-I remember once downloading a sample pack of sounds that a user had recorded when working in a FedEx depot.
-Lots of clicking and packing peanuts but it made for some really great percussive layers.
+I should forewarn you about a couple of things, though.
+Firstly, this subreddit primarily features hip-hop and trap style drum kits.
+However, you can find drum samples suited to other genres if you do some serious sifting and make expert use of the search bar.
+The other thing to mention is that the subreddit has become a popular place for users to re-post sample packs that you would normally have to pay for.
+If you don’t support pirating, you may want to avoid downloading some items.
+However, many users regularly upload unique and interesting sample packs.
+I remember downloading a sample pack of sounds that a user recorded while working in a FedEx depot.
+It included lots of clicking and packing peanuts, which made for some great percussive layers.
 Have a hunt and see what comes up!

 Looperman

-Another great community lead place to grab drum samples (and other samples for that matter) is Looperman.
-Working more like a typical search archive, Looperman allows you search by keyword and specify things like genre, tempo, key, and instrument.
+Another great community-led place to grab drum samples (and other samples for that matter) is Looperman.
+Working more like a typical search archive, Looperman allows you to search by keyword and specify things like genre, tempo, key, and instrument.
 Users create content and upload it to the site for you to use in your productions.
-Annoyingly you do need an account to download samples but it’s worth it.
-It’s a very comprehensive library and unlike the drumkits subreddit, you’re likely to find a much more balanced and diverse collection of samples to pick from.
-In the past, I have found that some of the stuff that gets uploaded to Looperman can lack in quality somewhat but more often than not, it isn’t an issue.
+Annoyingly, you do need an account to download samples, but it’s worth it.
+It’s a very comprehensive library, and unlike the drumkits subreddit, you’re likely to find a much more balanced and diverse collection of samples to pick from.
+In the past, I have found that some of the stuff uploaded to Looperman can lack quality somewhat, but more often than not, it isn’t an issue.
 A good dig will almost always turn up something you can use.

 Purchasing Drum Samples

 For every free drum sample kit, there are at least five paid ones.
 In fact, there may even be more.
-However, quality and content is always a big concern for me when it comes to purchasing sample packs.
-You never get to have a really good rummage through the sounds before you purchase and this has stung me in the past.
-Sure, they provide demos and you get a generally sound understanding of what to expect but sometimes, this is only showing 5% of the kit and the other 95% is utter trash.
+However, quality and content are always a big concern for me when it comes to purchasing sample packs.
+You never get to have a really good rummage through the sounds before you purchase, and this has stung me in the past.
+Sure, they provide demos, and you get a general understanding of what to expect, but sometimes this only shows 5% of the kit, and the other 95% is utter trash.
 I’m always wary of packs that offer 20,000 samples as well.
 The old adage of quality over quantity has never been more prevalent than when it comes to drum samples.
 Below, I have three suggestions of some drum sample producers that you can trust in terms of both quality and quantity.

 Drumdrops